Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-You can submit students’ questions for McCloughan on the registration form.
-You can also post students’ questions in the live chat question box during the presentation.
-Student attendees must view the program with their teacher.
-If you register, you’ll receive a link to the recording if you would like to show it to your class at another time.
+Student viewers must view the program with their teacher.
+Click the link to the recording if you would like to show it to your class at another time.

 About the Presenter